cbor-wg/cddl/draft-ietf-cbor-cddl.md

 Expression Grammar (PEG) algorithm, matching is more complicated for maps, as maps do not have an inherent order.
-For each candidate name/value pair that the PEG algorithm would try, a match is picked out of the entire map.
-For certain group expressions, more than key/value pair in the map may match.
+For each candidate name/value pair that the PEG algorithm would try, a matching member is picked out of the entire map.
+For certain group expressions, more than one member in the map may match.
 Most often, this is inconsequential, as the group expression tends to consume all matches:

 ~~~~ CDDL